OctopusDeploy/blog/blog/2018-01/octopus-release-2018.1.md

 ## Breaking Changes

-We've made two behavioral changes to Octopus which may effect certain customers.
+We've made two behavioral changes to Octopus which may impact certain customers.

 - [Package acquisition can sometimes be too parallel](https://github.com/OctopusDeploy/Issues/issues/3974)
 - [Auto machine removal timing does not take into account if Octopus Server is offline](https://github.com/OctopusDeploy/Issues/issues/3924)